cemheren/akifkeyboard/README.md

+# 2021 Update
+I was sick of working with Apple and paying a 100$ fee.
+I've switched to Android and stopped publishing the app :(.
+I indend to keep it in good shape stil...
+But contributions are appreciated.

 # kif - keyboard

 I'm sick of random companies watching every word I type.
 So I created this simple custom keyboard for my personal use.
 I'm adding features as I go along.
 It doesn't need any internet connectivity for the full feature set.